DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-10-07-filterable-find-concept.md

       src: filter-concept--results-list-filtered-with-search-term.png
 ---

+> **Some of these designs were not built**
+>
+> For example, adding the subject filter and the provider search above the results list.

 In the current Find postgraduate teacher training (Find) service, users are given a series of questions to answer before getting to the search results page.
 In the [browse concept](/find-teacher-training/enhancing-the-browse-concept-prototype/) we have been developing, users reach the search results page by clicking links.

 To help test the validity of these two journeys, we built a prototype that removed the need for the question and link pages, and focused the user on a complete list of courses, which they can search and filter.